frank-engel-usgs/softwarecarpentry-usgs-aug2021/README.md

 first.
 This CSV has 365 rows corresponding to day of the year, and 10 columns, corresponding the daily mean discharge (Q) per year.
 The data span
 2011-01-01 to 202-12-30.

-Your job is to use the skills obtained during the first half of the Software Carpentries workshop to
+Your job is to use the skills obtained during the first half of the Software Carpentries workshop to:

 1. Load the file `/data/080167500_Guadalupe_SpringBranch_DailyMeanQ.csv` into a numpy array
 2. Summarize the following statistic for each year of record supplied: mean, minimum, maximum, and range